NUnit Tutorial

 NUnit TestCase ExpectedResult

-In the above example, we have fixed the result to true that means we can only check the above test case with positive parameters.
-But by using ExpectedResult property, we can also specify different results for different parameters.
-Below is the example:
+In the above example, we have fixed the result to true, which means we can only check the above test case with positive parameters.
+But by using the ExpectedResult property, we can also specify different results for different parameters.
+Below is an example:

 [TestCase(29, ExpectedResult = false)]